Control Functionals for Quasi-Monte Carlo Integration: Background

 Quadrature is naturally studied in RKHS because there exists a closed-form expression for the worst case error in terms of the kernel $K$, which facilitates the principled selection of design points \cite{Dick5}:

-A similar formula can be obtained for arbitrarily weighted combinations of function values \cite{Huszar}, but for simplicity we focus on QMC (i.e. uniform weights).
-Indeed, we follow the mainstream QMC literature and suppose $H$ is a Sobolev space of known order $\alpha$ (defined below).
-In this setting, $O(N^{-\alpha/d})$ is the best-possible rate for the worst case error when $\bm{x}^{1:N}$ are chosen deterministically and $O(N^{-\alpha/d- 1/2})$ is best-possible RMSE when $\bm{x}^{1:N}$ are allowed to be random \cite{Novak}.
+The mainstream QMC literature supposes $H$ is a Sobolev space of known order $\alpha$ (defined below).
+In this setting, $O(N^{-\alpha/d})$ is the best-possible rate for the worst case error when $\bm{x}^{1:N}$ are chosen deterministically and $O(N^{-\alpha/d- 1/2})$ is the best-possible RMSE when $\bm{x}^{1:N}$ are allowed to be random \cite{Novak}.
 We will refer to QMC rules that achieve these optimal rates as `$\alpha$-QMC rules'.

 This paper focuses on improving performance in the situation where a (sub-optimal) $\alpha_L$-QMC rule is used to integrate a test function of smoothness $\alpha > \alpha_L$.
 For reasons (R1-3), this scenario is commonly encountered in statistical applications.
 In contrast to QMC \cite{Dick5} (and kernel methods that aim to minimise the MMD \cite{Bach}), the rate constant $\|f\|_H$ is the primary target of our methodology below.